section-engineering-education/engineering-education/content/articles/Introduction-to-Netcat/index.md

 ### Introduction
 Netcat is a network analysis tool developed for security specialists and hackers to analyze a network in traffic.

-It is considered a `swiss-army knife` in information technology as it
+It is considered a `swiss-army knife` in information technology due to its limitless opportunities like the ability to create almost any kind of network connection.

 At its early stages, netcat was developed to open up UDP/TCP connections between two machines from any desired port.